-- Keeping track of the actual state of MAS.
-Agents present in the MAS are registering themselves in ROA; stating changes of their roles; creating and destroying groups and their membership in them; and establishing communication channels. - Verification of correctness of MAS.
+- Verification of correctness of MAS.
 ROA controls all changes of the system and does not allow activities which would violate the integrity constraints. - Matchmaking of agents and groups.
 Exploiting the concept hierarchy it is possible to search groups of certain types or agents that have a certain role, are members of certain group, or can handle certain types of messages.

-The ontology agent (shown in Figure 4) consists of the request handling module which is responsible for processing of incoming requests and replying.
-It employs the ontology functions provided by the Pellet OWL-DL reasoner [18] and its extensions.
+The ontology agent (shown in Figure 3) consists of the request handling module which is responsible for processing of incoming requests and replying.
+It employs the ontology functions provided by the Pellet OWL-DL reasoner [17] and its extensions.
 The ontology model contains assertional box of the ontology and describes an actual state of the system.
 The open-world reasoner infers new facts from axioms in the OWL schema file and content of the A-Box.
 The integrity constraints saved in separate OWL file are converted into SPARQL queries and run by the SPARQL engine on the ontology model.
 The SPARQL engine is also used to answer matchmaking queries.